ags_eiffel_tower_2.jpg

 Note: This list is non comprehensive

-Interning students are assigned a dedicated internship director who guides them in the fulfillment of written and oral requirements in order to incorporate their internship experience into the academic program.
+The internship-for-credit receives three credits as an elective course.
+Interning students are assigned a dedicated AGS internship director who guides them in the fulfillment of written and oral requirements in order to incorporate their internship experience into the academic program and make the most of it.
 These requirements include:

-• Researching and writing a paper on their internship (12 pages minimum).
+• Researching and writing a paper on their internship (10-12 pages).

 Bookmark and Share